ethereum-optimism/pm/src/audits.md

 ## Emergency Process

 The audit process is tied to the SDLC process.
-A fast-track audit process would only be needed if we find out that we need audits later in the SDLC process, most likely as a result of updates to the [FMAs](./fmas.md) or [excessive vulnerabilities in the last scheduled audit](#after-each-audit).
+A fast-track audit process would only be needed if we find out that we need audits later in the SDLC process, most likely as a result of updates to the [risk modelling](./fmas.md) or [excessive vulnerabilities in the last scheduled audit](#after-each-audit).
 The process described above is still applicable in these cases.

 If the audit process is started in later stages of the SDLC, the documentation will be ready and can be put together as the [Security Readiness Document](./security-readiness-template.md) by including a summary of the project, if that didn’t exist yet.